Office of Planning, Environment, & Realty (HEP)

 Any changes to the rural/urban roadway location and functional class that result from adjustments to UZA boundaries should be reported in HPMS Data Items 1 (Functional System Code) and 2 (Rural/Urban Designation) respectively.

 The size of urban area is determined based on the latest decennial Census (or special inter-decennial census) designation, not on the population within the Adjusted UZA.
 Please refer to the HPMS Field Manual, page 4-16 for guidance on reporting Urbanized Area codes for HPMS Data Items 1 and 2.

 Once the adjustments to UZA boundaries are adopted, highways that are impacted by the new boundaries must be functionally reclassified.
-The guide on classifying highways continues to be Highway Functional Classification: Concepts, Criteria and Procedures.
-Rev. March 1989.
-Please note that the 2008 Addendum allows for greater flexibility for deciding on an appropriate place for changing the functional classification of rural routes when they cross an urban boundary.
+The guide on classifying highways is Highway Functional Classification: Concepts, Criteria and Procedures.
+Rev. August 2013.

 Because the anticipated adjustments resulting from the 2010 Census are relatively minor (unlike the national reclassification required in the 1990's by ISTEA), FHWA is not planning any workshops or training in this area.
 It is the responsibility of the FHWA Division Offices to approve any changes in the classification of highways.
 If a State does propose major changes to their principal arterial system, those changes should be submitted to FHWA's Office of Planning for further review prior to Division action.